calamari-archive/my-sql-worm/Readme.md

 ### 2011-03-10:

+* Added possibility to define getter and setter methods on attributes
 * Added some tests for defining data structure with iterated versions
 * Added .find and .findAll methods for finding all or specific records